polymec/polymec-dev/docs/style_guide.rst

 Structs as "Plain Old Datatypes" (PODs)
 =======================================

-Occasionally, it may be expedient to declare a struct representing a simple container, or "Plain Old Datatype" (POD).
+Sometimes it's convenient to declare a struct representing a simple container, or "Plain Old Datatype" (POD).
 In this case, no constructor or destructor or methods are needed for manipulation unless such mechanisms make the POD more convenient to use.

 Functions
 =========